 realestate VR launched with 25 listings and has since evolved to include any property listed for sale on realestate.com.au that includes a Matterport scan.
 Between November and December, realestate VR saw an impressive 400% increase in total downloads.
 REA is anticipating that the VR audience will continue to grow as more customers adopt the Matterport software when listing their property for sale and VR technology becomes more commonly used.

 Changing the way people interact and engage with property

 Virtual reality has a unique ability to give people back time.
 REA believes the technology will change the way people interact and engage with property and related content as it continues to evolve.
 Developing realestate VR was therefore seen as the first step in building the company’s 3D product future.
-By 2020 it is predicted that most Australian homes will have virtual reality headsets, and REA is confident the leading real estate agents will embrace virtual reality to create a brand new experience for a whole new generation of property seekers.
+In the future, it is predicted that most Australian homes will have virtual reality headsets, and REA is confident the leading real estate agents will embrace virtual reality to create a brand new experience for a whole new generation of property seekers.
 The current time-consuming process of having to rush across town to view properties, either to purchase or rent, could be done in the privacy of the consumer’s own home, in just a matter of minutes.